- About Us / Divisions

 |Project Title:||Interim Greenhouse Gas Emissions CEQA Thresholds

 |Assigned Staff and Division:|

-Interim GHG Emissions Thresholds of Significance Memorandum
+Adopted Interim GHG Emissions Thresholds of Significance

-The Planning and Development Department (P&D) is proposing interim GHG emissions thresholds of significance.
-The thresholds will establish when an individual project creates significant cumulative impacts from GHG emissions under the California Environmental Quality Act (CEQA).
-The interim thresholds will apply to new development in unincorporated areas of the County.
+P&D staff proposed interim GHG emissions thresholds of significance in 2020.
+The thresholds establish when an individual project creates significant cumulative impacts from GHG emissions under the California Environmental Quality Act (CEQA).
+The interim thresholds apply to new development and land use plans in unincorporated areas of the County.

 P&D staff worked with Ascent Environmental to develop the interim GHG emissions thresholds.
 Ascent's final Memorandum describing recommended interim thresholds is available here.

 The County Planning Commission reviewed the proposed interim thresholds on November 4th and November 12th, 2021.
 The County Planning Commission voted unanimously to recommend approval of the interim thresholds to the County Board of Supervisors.
 The Board of Supervisors adopted the interim thresholds on January 26, 2021.

 The County is also updating its Climate Action Plan and expects to complete the update in 2022.
 These interim GHG emissions thresholds of significance will be reviewed as part of the CAP update, and will become adopted as final thresholds upon adoption of the updated CAP.